breard-r/opensmtpd-filter-sake/README.md

 ### Does it supports IDN?

 Yes, internationalized domain names (IDN) are supported.
 You can specify domain names either using valid UTF-8 or Punycode ([RFC 3492](https://datatracker.ietf.org/doc/html/rfc3492)).

+### How long should be my private key?

+Privates keys must have a length of either 128 bits (16 bytes) or 256 bits (32 bytes).
+Unless you have some very specific needs, you should choose a 128 bits key.

 ### What about key rotation?